 Burnham-on-Crouch is an historic town and civil parish in the Maldon district of Essex.
 It lies on the north bank of the River Crouch, and is one of Britain’s desirable yachting locations.
-Informally known as the “Cowes of the East Coast”, this quiet, unspoilt quayside town is full of old world harm, listed buildings, boat building yards and sailing clubs.
+Informally known as the “Cowes of the East Coast”, this quiet, unspoilt quayside town is full of old world charm, listed buildings, boat building yards and sailing clubs.
 Best known for hosting the internationally famous “Burnham Week” sailing regatta, it also boasts many other attractions including the Mangapps Railway Museum.

 The Bunham Carnival is an event not to be missed and is a week of activity culminating in an illuminated procession leading through the High Street.
 This is a day and evening event and is always held on the last Saturday in September.